celestiaorg/networks/celestia-node.md

 ```sh
 celestia full start
 ```
-Now, the celestia full node will start syncing headers and storing blocks from celestia app.
+Now, the Celestia full node will start syncing headers and storing blocks from Celestia application.

-> Note: At startup, we can see the `multiaddress` from celestia full node.
-This is <b>needed for future light client</b> connections and communication between celestia full nodes
+> Note: At startup, we can see the `multiaddress` from Celestia full node.
+This is <b>needed for future light client</b> connections and communication between Celestia full nodes

 Example:
 ```sh